Intercountry Adoption

 Submit Your Dossier to the Central Authority

-After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the adoption authority in Vietnam as part of your adoption application.
+After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your ASP will provide your approval notice, home study, and any other required information to the adoption authority in Vietnam as part of your adoption application.
 Vietnam’s adoption authority will review your application to determine whether you are also suitable and eligible to adopt under Vietnam’s law.
+See the documents required in Step Six of this page

 Receive a Referral for a Child from the Central Authority